 Opening hours

 Most markets open up between 10am and 11am and carry on through to the early or late evening.
-With dates and times for 2025 still outstanding, here are the details from last Easter just FYI:

-Opening times last Easter
+Opening times last year

 Schönbrunn

-- 10am to 6pm each day
+- 10am to 7pm

 This one is a little away from the centre but probably the biggest and best.
 The imperial surrounds create a wonderful atmosphere.

-To make good use of your trip, you might book a tour of the palace and then pop into the market in the forecourt beforehand (or afterwards) for a spot of brunch, lunch or a dinnertime snack, then see a light classical concert in the same Baroque palace orangery Mozart once played in.
+To make good use of your trip, you might book a tour of the palace and then pop into the market in the forecourt beforehand (or afterwards) for a spot of brunch, lunch or a dinnertime snack, then see a light classical concert in the same baroque palace orangery Mozart once played in.

 Am Hof